bcgsc/arcs/README.md

 For more info check `Examples/arcs-make help`.

-**Parameters**: To account for the higher error rates in long reads vs long reads, we suggest starting with the following values:
+**Parameters**: To account for the higher error rates in long reads vs linked reads, we suggest starting with the following values:
 * `m=8-10000`
 * `s=70`
 * `c=4`